 The Library holds some documents such as newspapers and some journals in a microform format (microfilm and microfiche) Occasionally Inter Library Loan material will be supplied on microform by the British Library.

 The cabinets containing the Library’s microform collections are located in the Campus Store.
 University staff and students can request to view microform from the Store, this should be done in advance of a visit.

 The Library has a ScanPro 2000 all in one viewer, a scanner to PC which links directly to MyPrint, with spot edit and word search functionality.
-The viewer is located in the MyPrint area on the Ground floor of the Library and can be used for both microfilm and microfiche.
+The viewer is located on the first floor, in front of the central window facing Campus Heart, and can be used for both microfilm and microfiche.

 The viewer permits you to view microfiche or microfilm.
 Insert the fiche into the fiche holder or load the film reel onto the machine (there are step by step instructions next to the machine that will show you how to load the fiche or film).